OnlyAtN1ght/PFXNC/README.md

 __Intructions :__

-Just run `docker-compose up` in the root folder and enjoy !
+Just run `docker-compose up --build` in the root folder and enjoy !